Zynga opens studio in Austin to help with its Star Wars mobile game

 Zynga said it has opened a new game studio in Austin to focus on developing its Star Wars mobile game.

-The Austin studio will partner with NaturalMotion, a Zynga studio in the United Kingdom, which has been working for the past couple of years to develop Zynga’s mobile game set in the Star Wars universe.
+The Austin outpost will partner with NaturalMotion in the United Kingdom, which has been working for the past couple of years to develop Zynga’s mobile game set in the Star Wars universe.

 Led by game industry veterans Jeff Hickman and Matthew Hemby, the new studio is looking to hire 25 new employees across every role, with a focus on recruiting studio-level leadership.

-“These are mobile games that are very console-like and PC-like — in the graphics, in the game play, in the type of audience that loves them,” said Hickman, senior vice president for games, said in an interview with GamesBeat. “[Zynga CEO] Frank Gibeau and I talked and asked ourselves why we weren’t tapping into the awesome talent in Austin, including those who used to work for us at EA.
+“These are mobile games that are very console-like and PC-like — in the graphics, in the game play, in the type of audience that loves them,” said Hickman in an interview with GamesBeat. “[Zynga CEO] Frank Gibeau and I talked and asked ourselves why we weren’t tapping into the awesome talent in Austin, including those who used to work for us at EA.
 We have all of these connections to super-talented people.”

 Hickman, a longtime Austin resident, said he believes the city has among the best talent in creating triple-A console games.
-That kind of talent is now relevant for mobile games, as mobile devices become more capable as computing machines.
+That kind of talent is now relevant for mobile games, as smartphones become more capable as computing machines.

 The Star Wars game is a departure from the more casual fare that Zynga created in its early days, such as FarmVille and Words With Friends.
 But with the $527 million acquisition of NaturalMotion, the company picked up the CSR racing game, and it has added more diversity and quality to its lineup with the acquisitions of Small Giant Games, Gram Games, Peak Games, and Rollic Games.